 Trees will be planted in every community in Nashville in a variety of spaces that can accommodate them.
 These include parks, public buildings, sidewalks, along the public right of way, and private properties.
 We will target early planting in areas with lower canopy cover, higher rates of childhood asthma, higher than average summer temperatures, and streams with impaired water quality.

 Trees will count towards our goal if they meet the campaign requirements and are logged in the tree inventory or registered by private entities on the campaign website.

-All trees planted must be greater than six feet in height and one inch diameter at breast height (DBH).
+All trees planted must be at least 1″-caliper, meaning that the trunks are about 1″ in diameter at about shoulder height.
 Downward adjustments can be made for understory and ornamental species.
-Seedlings that survive one growing season and are registered after that time will also count.
+Seedlings that survive one growing season and are registered after that time will also count towards the goal.
 On newly developed properties, the campaign will only count net trees (above the Metro required TDU) that meet campaign standards.